at-wat/mcl_3dl/README.md

 ## Algorithms

-A fundamental algorithm of the mcl_3dl node is Monte Carlo localization (MCL), aka particle filter localization.
+A fundamental algorithm of mcl_3dl node is Monte Carlo localization (MCL), aka particle filter localization.
 MCL represents a probabilistic distribution of estimated pose as density and weight of particles.

 ### Measurement

-A main aspect of the node is a combination of beam_range_finder_model, likelihood_field_range_finder_model that were well-described in the book Probabilistic Robotics, by Thrun, Burgard, and Fox.
+A main aspect of the node is a combination of beam_range_finder_model, likelihood_field_range_finder_model that were well-described in the book Probabilistic Robotics, by Thrun, Burgard, and Fox. beam_range_finder_model can reduce false positive matching by handling visibility of the measured point in the map.
+However, beam_range_finder_model is heavier than likelihood_field_range_finder_model.

+mcl_3dl node uses both of them to perform good matching result and also light computation power.
+The node calculates a likelihood of each particle by multiplying likelihood of likelihood_field_range_finder_model by using a larger number of points and one of beam_range_finder_model by using only a few random sampled points.
+It realizes pointcloud matching with small computation power with rejecting matched-but-misaligned matches.

 ### Prediction